-The loss of approximately 120.6 hectares of woodland and forest habitat for construction of the Stage 1 development would have a significant impact on the Cumberland Plain Land Snail.
-The removal of good quality occupied patches of vegetation would remove local populations/subpopulations and would reduce the genetic diversity of the species in the locality of the airport site.
+The loss of approximately 141.8 hectares of woodland and forest habitat for construction of the Stage 1 development would have a significant impact on the Cumberland Plain Land Snail.
+The removal of good quality occupied patches of vegetation would remove local populations and subpopulations and would reduce the genetic diversity in the locality of the airport site.

 Construction of the Stage 1 development would not result in a significant impact on any of the threatened bird species recorded or considered likely to occur at the airport site.
-The loss of approximately 120.6 hectares of woodland and forest vegetation would reduce the total area of habitat for threatened woodland bird species in the locality (for example, the Scarlet Robin and Varied Sittella).
+The loss of approximately 141.8 hectares of woodland and forest vegetation would reduce the total area of habitat for threatened woodland bird species in the locality (for example, the Scarlet Robin and Varied Sittella).
 However, many of these species require large patches of intact vegetation for their survival and may only occur at the airport site on a transient basis (if at all).
 These woodland bird species are also highly unlikely to breed at the airport site.

-The construction of the Stage 1 development would remove approximately 882.5 hectares of potential foraging and breeding habitat for the Little Eagle.
-This species may continue to forage above the southern portion of the airport site prior to this area being developed (the long term development).
+The construction of the Stage 1 development would remove approximately 981.6 hectares of potential foraging and breeding habitat for the Little Eagle.
+This species may continue to forage above the southern portion of the airport site prior to this area being developed as part of the long term development.
 Given the large home range of this species and the large area of potential habitat present in the locality, the loss of this habitat is unlikely to have a significant impact on the species.
 Individuals would be at risk of mortality from aircraft strike during operation, however, this is unlikely to significantly affect the population of this species in the locality.

-Three Blue-billed Ducks were observed at a large artificial dam at the airport site.
 The Blue-Billed Duck would be a rare visitor to the airport site, and would not breed there.
-The construction of the proposed airport would remove approximately 25.4 hectares of artificial wetlands that provide only occasional foraging habitat for a few individuals.
+The construction of the proposed airport would remove approximately 28.6 hectares of artificial wetlands (farm dams) that provide only occasional foraging habitat for a few individuals.
 No breeding habitat would be removed.

-There is a very low risk of mortality from aircraft strike give the low numbers of individuals that may occur in the area.
-Given these points, the construction and operation of the proposed airport is unlikely to have a significant impact on this species.
+There is a very low risk of mortality from aircraft strike given the low numbers of individuals that may occur in the area.
+Due to this, the construction and operation of the proposed airport is unlikely to have a significant impact on this species.